-Breast cancer is the most common form of cancer found in women, though lung cancer claims far more lives.
-Although the majority of breast cancer cases occur in women, it occurs in men as well.
+Breast cancer is the most common form of cancer found in women.
+However, lung cancer claims far more lives.
+The majority of breast cancer cases are in women, but breast cancer can happen in men.
 This fact sheet focuses on breast cancer in women.

 Normal Anatomy and the Development of Breast Cancer

 A breast consists of glandular tissue called lobes.
 These lobes are divided into lobules, which can produce milk.
 Milk is carried from the lobules to the nipple by small ducts.
 All of this is surrounded by fatty and connective tissue, as well as blood and lymph vessels.

 Breast cancer can start anywhere in the breast, but the most common places are in the ducts and lobules.
 The cancer cells may eventually form a tumor.
 The tumor can invade nearby tissue such as the chest wall or lymph glands.

 Lymph vessels deliver fluid from around the tissue and put it back into the bloodstream.
 The lymph is part of the body's immune system.
 The lymph nodes have certain blood cells that fight off infection.
 The lymph vessels around the breast lead to lymph nodes under the arm, above the collarbone, and in the chest.
 This means they can carry cancer cells away from the original tumor site, and spread it to other lymph tissue or other parts of the body.

 Breast cancer can start in more than one way and may affect many parts of the breast.
 The type of cancer and where it is found impacts how fast it spreads and how it is treated.

 Breast cancer can also be grouped by how fast or deep they grow.

 LCIS does not need to be treated.
 Your doctor will watch for changes in LCIS with regular check-ups and tests.